 Airways: Kuwait has 6 airports, 4 with paved runways.
 Kuwait International Airport is home to Kuwait Airways, the state-owned national carrier, and Jazeera Airlines, a privately-held, low-cost carrier.
-As of 2023, Terminal 2 is being developed in three over 99% of its electricity from fossil fuels in 2022.
+As of 2023, Terminal 2 is being developed in three over 98% of its electricity from fossil fuels in 2023.
 Until 2009, Kuwait met its own energy needs, but today, imports natural gas to meet domestic demand.
-As part of the Kuwait Vision 2035 plan (see p.
-1-2 of Economics and Resources), Kuwait is investing in renewable energy to lessen dependence on oil, aiming to generate 15% of electricity with renewable energy by 2030.
+As part of the Kuwait Vision 2035 plan (see Economics and Resources), Kuwait is investing in renewable energy to lessen dependence on oil, aiming to generate 15% of electricity with renewable energy by 2030.